DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 These kids weren't weak or spoiled.
 Their anxiety and depression were not a malfunction; they were a **healthy response to an insane system**.
 Their minds, designed by evolution to solve real-world problems, were being broken by the cognitive dissonance of fighting for their lives in a game that didn't matter.

-They were the canaries in a gilded cage, showing us the endgame of a society that has systematically replaced meaningful work with meaningless play, and then turned that play into a new form of work.
+Now, I saw her not as a malfunction, but as a canary in a gilded cage, showing us the endgame of a society that has systematically replaced meaningful work with meaningless play, and then turned that play into a new form of work.

 This was the Social Game's ultimate strategy: convince us that its artificial challenges are what matter.
 The moment we see through this illusion, we regain the power to choose our own games—and our own challenges.